- If you get a flashing black box on Windows 10, it's probably a graphical error.

 - Make sure to check your display adapter and update the drivers.

 - Perform the SFC and DISM scans to get rid of any glitches.

 - One last thing you could do is to run the System Troubleshooter.

-Now we’re going to talk about some strange and unusual error in Windows 10.
-Namely, a couple of users reported that while they were using their computer, strange black box started to flash on the screen.
-There are a few possible causes of his problem, and we’ll try to find proper solutions for them.
+In today’s guide, we’re going to talk about a rather unusual error in Windows 10.
+Namely, a couple of users reported that while they were using their computer, a flashing black box appeared on their screen.

 - Enter the following line and press Enter:

 - Let the DISM scan your computer for errors and find possible solutions.

 Maybe some corrupted system files are the very core of this flashing black box issue, so you can try scanning your computer for broken files and try to fix them.